Protecting one’s credit while in the criminal justice system

 or accounts while they were incarcerated.
 Some problems include:

-- Errors on credit reports: It’s important to regularly review your reports for errors, and everyone has a right to request a free from each of the big three nationwide credit reporting companies.
+- Errors on credit reports: It’s important to regularly review your reports for errors, and everyone has a right to request a free annual credit report from each of the big three nationwide credit reporting companies.
 However, when a person is incarcerated, it may be difficult for them to request and review their credit report.

 - Identity theft: When a person is incarcerated or otherwise not actively using and monitoring their credit, they are at risk of identity theft.
 If access to credit reports and the ability to correct errors is difficult, they may not be able to prevent, discover or address fraudulent activity on their accounts.